broadly/css-inliner/README.md

 You configure the inliner with the following options:

-`directory` - This is the base directory from which stylesheets are loaded.
+`directory`  - The base directory from which stylesheets are loaded.

-`plugins`   - Array of PostCSS plugins.

-`resolve`   - This is a function that resolves a stylesheet reference (path or URL) into the filename of the stylesheet to load.
+`loadAsync`  - A function that reads a stylesheet reference (path or URL) into a Buffer or String.

+`plugins`    - Array of [PostCSS plugins][postcss-plugins] to use while processing stylesheets.

+`precompile` - A function that precompiles a stylesheet into CSS.
+See [the preprocessors section][preprocessors-section].

+`template`   - A function that can extract tags from a templating language.
+See the [templates section][templates-section].

-If the source document links to any external stylesheet with with a relative URL (path only), then the inliner will attempt to resolve this stylesheet using the supplied `resolve` function.
+If the source document links to any external stylesheet with a relative URL (path only), then the inliner will attempt to resolve this stylesheet using the supplied `loadAsync` function.
+This function can return a promise.

-The most common configuration is for external stylesheets to exist in a known location in the file system, and this can be set using the `directory` option (instead, not in addition to, the `resolve` options).
+The most common configuration is for external stylesheets to exist in a known location in the file system, and this can be set using the `directory` option (instead, not in addition to, the `loadAsync` option).
 Only files in that directory or sub-directory are accessible.

-If you don't specify either options, inliner will not be able to resolve external stylesheets.
+If you don't specify either option, CSSInliner will not be able to resolve external stylesheets.
 However, it can still process `style` elements appearing in the document.